-If you or your loved one are suffering from Opiate abuse and need help, please call us at 888-228-9114 to discuss whether our customized Opiate Drug Detox Treatment is the best program for you.
-Be assured we value your privacy and all your information is kept strictly confidential.
-Contact Gallus Alcohol and Drug Detox Centers today and take the first step toward recovery.
+If you or your loved one are suffering from Opiate abuse and need help, please call us at 888-228-9114 to learn more about our opiate detox program and take the first step toward recovery.

 WE ARE READY TO HELP.
 INSURANCE IS ACCEPTED

 As soon as today, you can be on your way to a life free from addiction.